 By centralizing the deployment mechanisms, it’s much easier to ensure everyone is able to deploy when they need to, with the right controls and policies in place.
 Also, by requiring all deployed code to be checked into a repository, this removes the silos and allows visibility into what your developers are working on.

-Choosing between using a typical polyrepo (multiple repositories) strategy or a monorepo (a single repository with all code) can be a difficult task.
+It can be difficult to choose between a typical polyrepo (multiple repositories) strategy or a monorepo (a single repository with all code).

-Facebook, for example, chose the monorepo strategy.
-They trust all of their engineers to see all of the code.
-This makes code reuse much easier and allows a more simplistic set of security policies.
+Facebook uses the monorepo strategy, trusting all their engineers to see all of the code.
+This makes code reuse much easier and enables a more simplistic set of security policies.
 If you’re an employee of Facebook, you get access.
-It’s as simple as that.
-This, of course, requires a lot of trust and when you have a huge number of divisions, it definitely can lead to issues.
+It’s that simple.
+However, given the level of trust required, this strategy can prompt issues when there are many divisions.

 For these companies, a polyrepo strategy is best.
 Managing the security of these to prevent traversal attacks and the like is the top priority for security teams, and permissions should be audited frequently.
 Once your repository structure is set up, your GitOps strategy can commence.
 Unfortunately, not everything can be managed within the repository.